- What Is

 The symptoms of labyrinthitis are very similar to another inner ear disorder called vestibular neuritis.
 The two conditions have similar symptoms, but vestibular neuritis does not include hearing loss.

-What causes labyrinthitis (inner ear infections)?
+What causes labyrinthitis (inner ear infection)?
 Is it contagious?

 The exact cause of labyrinthitis (inner ear infections) is unknown.
 It may be caused by swelling or problems with the nerve inside the brain responsible for balance and hearing.
 Labyrinthitis also may occur during or after a viral infection.
 Viruses associated with labyrinthitis include influenza, herpes viruses, measles, mumps, rubella, hepatitis, Epstein-Barr virus, and polio.

-How long does labyrinthitis (inner ear infections) last?
+How long does labyrinthitis (inner ear infection) last?

-How can I tell if I have labyrinthitis (inner ear infections)?
+How can I tell if I have labyrinthitis (inner ear infection)?
 How is it diagnosed?

 The only way to know if you have labyrinthitis or another ear problem is to see a doctor.
 Labyrinthitis symptoms such as dizziness and loss of balance can resemble other medical problems, so a doctor will rule out conditions that may cause the symptoms such as head injury, heart disease, stroke, side effects of medications, anxiety, and neurological disorders.